danielabar/meblog/src/markdown/hack-your-rrsp-refund.md

 category: "personal finance"
 ---

-It's April, the time of year when many Canadians look forward to receiving their tax refunds after having filed their taxes including RRSP contributions.
+Ah spring is in the air.
+A time when Canadians start shedding their winter layers, setting out the patio furniture, and looking forward to their tax refunds after having filed their taxes including RRSP contributions.

 In today's post, I'd like to present an alternative way of looking at this, in which receiving a refund is actually not optimal from a personal finance perspective.

 What's the issue with receiving a large tax refund?
 Well, given that you've made an [RRSP](https://www.canada.ca/en/revenue-agency/services/tax/individuals/topics/rrsps-related-plans/registered-retirement-savings-plan-rrsp.html) contribution, that's *your* money the government has been holding on to for an entire year.
 In other words, you've effectively given the government a one year interest free loan, probably not what most people intended.